 LWD provides PDL to eligible employees who are temporarily disabled and unable to work due to pregnancy, childbirth or related medical conditions.
 LWD will also make a good faith effort to provide reasonable accommodations and/or transfer requests when such a request is medically advisable based on the certification of a healthcare provider.
+Leave may be taken "intermittently" (in separate blocks of time) or on a "reduced schedule leave" (reducing the usual number of hours the employee works each workday) when "medically necessary."
 When an employee's healthcare provider finds it is medically advisable for an employee to take intermittent leave or leave on a reduced work schedule and such leave is foreseeable based on planned medical treatment because of pregnancy, LWD may require the employee to transfer temporarily to an available alternative position.
+An employee needing intermittent Leave or leave on a reduced schedule must attempt to schedule the leave so as not to disrupt LWD operations.